 Connection refers to the network of people in the workplace, from learning how teams work together to get things done to becoming familiar with the processes and how to successfully navigate through the organization.
 Likewise, it’s important for people to feel a sense of belonging and collaboration when it comes to accomplishing their goals.
 It’s the responsibility of employers to support and enable new hires to build these bonds with their coworkers.
 Creating collaborative relationships can go a long way in helping new hires feel connected.

 It’s important to directly make a new hire’s valuable skills and capabilities affirmed right off the bat so there’s no doubt that they are the best person for the job.
 Similarly, it’s important for a new employee to have a clear understanding of the company’s vision, goals and objectives so they can drive results and feel aligned.

 3 – Compliance

 This one’s a given but definitely worth mentioning.
-In order to practice safety in the workplace, organizations must equip employees with the right information to ensure they’re compliant.
-What sort of health and safety, legal, technical or other regulatory compliance information must the new hire know before getting started in their role?
-Building this information into your onboarding process ensures that all employees know how to confidently mitigate risk.
+In order to practice safety in the workplace, organizations must equip employees with the right information to ensure they’re compliant and with the pandemic, that responsibility has become downright critical.
+Keeping employees safe, from learning proper handwashing practices to hygiene etiquette and updated cleaning processes, is of crucial importance in most modern workplaces.
+Additionally, it’s important to clearly outline what sort of health and safety, legal, technical or other regulatory compliance information the new hire must know before getting started in their role.
+Building this information into your onboarding process ensures that all employees know how to confidently mitigate risk and stay safe.

 4 – Culture